kamuuucka/RandomRoadGenerator/README.md

 The Random Road Generator tool is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to modify, distribute, and use the tool in both commercial and non-commercial projects.

-## About
+### Footer

-The Random Road Generator tool was developed by [Kamila Matuszak] and is hosted on GitHub at [this repository](https://github.com/kamuuucka/RandomRoadGenerator/tree/main).
+The Random Road Generator tool was developed by Kamila Matuszak and is hosted on GitHub at [this repository](https://github.com/kamuuucka/RandomRoadGenerator/tree/main).
 Feel free to visit the repository for more information and updates.